 When choosing a sit-to-stand device/standing and raising aid, ease of use, hassle-free that promotes mobility while being comfortable for patients are all things to consider before selecting a device.

 Ready to choose?

-Working with the UK's number one stand aid manufacturers, Medaco can offer a comprehensive range of mechanised standing and lifting aids.
-Coupled with our bespoke service agreements, product training and flexible budgeting - you can be sure of a device that benefits you and your patients.
-Find out more here.
+Working with the UK’s number one stand aid manufacturers, Medaco can offer a comprehensive range of mechanised standing and lifting aids.
+Coupled with our bespoke service agreements, product training and flexible budgeting – you can be sure of a device that benefits you and your patients.
+Contact us to find out more.